 What’s New

-We’ve weathered storms, pitting new pairs of rain pants against our tried-and-true favorites.
-A new pair on the trail made it to our top picks:
+The CleverHiker team has weathered storms, pitting new pairs of rain pants against our tried-and-true favorites.
+As a result, our list has seen big changes:

 Rain Pants Overall Testing Score